 Vortex is also known for its burgers.
 In fact, some people consider Vortex to be the Godfather of Atlanta burger joints.
 Vortex’s burger selection is broken down into numerous categories: basic burgers, signature burgers, old-school burgers, and coronary bypass burgers.
 The double, triple, and quadruple bypass burgers are offered on a limited basis.

 “I've been to the vortex four times and the food has been consistently great each time, even during COVID for takeout.
-The portions are huge and enough for two meals.
-The beer selection is excellent, I highly recommend their beer cocktails (apple cobbler is my favorite).
-Love the unique decor as well.” - Yelp Review
+The portions are huge and enough for two meals.” - Yelp Review

 224 Ponce De Leon Ave NE | Midtown, Old Fourth Ward | marymacs.com